John Patler: American Nazi Party

 After Rockwell was briefly involuntarily committed to a psychiatric hospital, Patler, Burros, and Roger Foss all picketed the White House advocating for him to be freed.
 Patler and Burros were arrested due to the warrant over the ADL headquarters vandalism when they tried to leave, and were imprisoned.
 While in jail, Patler threatened to rat the other members out to the ADL and get them put in prison if the group did not pay their bond.
 Patler's wife ultimately raised bail from a Jewish bondsman.
 Rockwell was released from the psychiatric hospital after 10 days, and then suspended both Patler and Burros until the outcome of their trial.
 He then reinstated them due to his conviction in their innocence.
 Come their trial September 20, they were found guilty and sentenced by a jury to an $100 fine or a 10 day jail sentence, both choosing the fine.
 Patler appealed but this was rejected.
 In January 1961, Patler went with Rockwell while they picketed the movie Exodus.

-On May 24, 1961, Patler, Rockwell, and eight others were arrested on charges of disturbing the peace in New Orleans after once more trying to picket the movie Exodus.
-They went on a hunger strike in jail.
+On May 10, 1961, Patler, Rockwell, and eight others were arrested on charges of disturbing the peace in New Orleans after once more trying to picket the movie Exodus.
 In June 1961, all ten men were found guilty.
-Patler was sentenced to 45 days in jail and fined $75.
+Patler was sentenced to 45 days in jail and fined $150.
 That month, he and Burros travelled together in the ANP's Hate Bus protesting the Freedom Riders.